 Work Study at Bryn Athyn College is designed for students with financial need to help pay a portion of their college expenses.
 Students may work up to 10 hours per week during the academic year.
 Specific work study positions and hours depend on position availability, student qualifications and responsibility, student class schedule, and supervisor needs.
 Students with work study eligibility are given first priority for jobs on campus.
-Other students may interview for open positions after those with work study eligibility have secured positions.
-All positions within the program must be approved by director of the work study program.
+All positions within the program must be approved by director of student employment.
 Students should note that paid internships are not part of the work study program and therefore do not count against the maximum of 10 hours per week of work study.
 Students may arrange to pay a portion of their tuition and fees via an automatic payroll deduction over the course of the academic year.